CornellCustomDev/cwd_project/README.md

 	* If you want it to match the Base Theme, the typography is done in Avenir Next Medium.

 8. Remove composer.json from your new theme (no need to keep it).

+### Drupal
+After you create your child theme and commit it to your site repo:
+1. Go to /admin/appearance
+2. Enable your new child theme and set it as the default.
+3. Uninstall cwd_project.
+4. Codify the config for the aforementioned theme changes.
+5. Remove cwd_project from your code repo.